sagemath/trac_to_gh/Issue 1398.md

 # Issue 1398: Functions on integers which are not object-oriented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1398

 Original creator: ljpk